Which city is cheaper, Seattle or Columbia?

 It's quite rainy in Columbia.
 In July, Columbia usually receives more rain than Seattle.
 Columbia gets 4.6 inches (116 mm) of rain, while Seattle receives 0.9 inches (22 mm) of rain each month for the summer.

 Both Seattle and Columbia during the autumn are popular places to visit.
+Many visitors come to Columbia in the autumn for the shopping scene.
 Furthermore, most visitors come to Seattle for the hiking trails, the city's sights and attractions, the shopping scene, the music scene, and the natural beauty of the area during these months.

 In October, Columbia is generally a little warmer than Seattle.
-Temperatures in Columbia average around 64°F (18°C), and Seattle stays around 54°F (12°C).
+Daily temperatures in Columbia average around 64°F (18°C), and Seattle fluctuates around 54°F (12°C).

 It's quite sunny in Columbia.
 In the autumn, Columbia often gets more sunshine than Seattle.
 Columbia gets 230 hours of sunny skies this time of year, while Seattle receives 143 hours of full sun.